Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: ChatGPT Playing Poker

-\begin{itemize} \item \textbf{Observation 5 - There is a \textit{Correct} way to Ask ChatGPT to play Poker:} There is a right way and a wrong way to ask ChatGPT to make pre-flop decisions.
+\textbf{Observation 2 - There is a \textit{Correct} way to ask ChatGPT to play Poker:} There is a right way and a wrong way to ask ChatGPT to make pre-flop decisions.
 The pre-flop cards should be provided in a \textit{short}-type writing, like AKo or AKs rather than writing their more verbose forms.
 Similarly, writing the higher ranked card first is even more crucial to get more GTO-like decisions.
-For example, asking ChatGPT to predict A4s vs 4As will lead to completely different decision matrices. \end{itemize}
+For example, asking ChatGPT to predict A4s vs 4As will lead to completely different decision matrices.
+This can be seen in figure \ref{fig:rfi_basic_prompt_verbose} and figure \ref{fig:rfi_basic_prompt_short_unranked}.
+While we see a minor drop in performance with \textit{verbose} prompts (figure \ref{fig:rfi_basic_prompt_verbose}), \textit{unranked} prompts lead to extremeley non-GTO and erratic style of playing (figure \ref{fig:rfi_basic_prompt_short_unranked}), where the model folds premium hands like AQs.